 When the individual seeking legal services first retained the contracting firm/lawyer, the individual became the contracting firm/lawyer’s client.
 However, during the time that the locum lawyer provides legal services to the same individual, that individual is now the locum lawyer’s client also.

-The same rules apply to the Locum Lawyer and to the Contracting Firm/Lawyer.
-The Locum Lawyer must set up a system to check for conflicts prior to working on the Contracting Firm/Lawyer's files.
-A Locum Lawyer needs to keep a list of clients to whom he or she has provided legal services during all Locum Lawyer projects.
-The Locum Lawyer must ensure that no conflict exists between his or her present clients and those to whom the Locum Lawyer provided legal services during all past Locum Lawyer arrangements or in his or her separate practice, if one exists.
-All lawyer parties should be familiar with Rule 2.04 of the Code of Professional Conduct, which deals with conflicts of interest.
+The same rules apply to the locum lawyer and to the contracting firm/lawyer.
+The locum lawyer must set up a system to check for conflicts of interest prior to working on the contracting firm/lawyer’s files.
+A locum lawyer needs to keep a list of clients to whom he or she has provided legal services during all locum lawyer projects.
+The locum lawyer must ensure that no conflict exists between his or her present clients and those to whom the locum lawyer provided legal services during all past locum lawyer arrangements or in his or her separate practice, if one exists.
+All lawyer parties should be familiar with Rule 3.4-1 of the Code of Professional Conduct, which deals with conflicts of interest.

-Treat this just the same as any other situation - read the Law Society Code of Professional Conduct.
-Both the Locum Lawyer and Contracting Firm/Lawyer should be familiar with Rule 6.01(3) of the Code of Professional Conduct, which deals with the duty to report misconduct.
-Consider dealing with the requirement to report misconduct in the Locum Lawyer contract.
+Treat this just the same as any other situation: read the Law Society Code of Professional Conduct.
+Both the locum lawyer and contracting firm/lawyer should be familiar with Rule 7.1-3 of the Code of Professional Conduct, which deals with the duty to report misconduct.
+Consider dealing with the requirement to report misconduct in the locum lawyer contract.

-If the matter is unclear, contact the Law Society’s Complaints Counsel for informal Ethics Assistance.
+If the matter is unclear, contact the Law Society’s Complaints Counsel for informal ethics assistance.
 The informal ethics process is a strictly confidential service and provides assistance in interpreting the Code of Professional Conduct.
-Experienced counsel is available to give valuable insight on the Code.
+Experienced counsel are available to give valuable insight on the Code.
 Call 306-569-8242.